jazmynlu/envMonitoringDashboard/README.md

 The Data folder contains pickle files that are dataframes processed from the Hobo monitor data, which are generated locally on my (Jazmyn's) laptop.
 The hobo monitors are *not* live, so Data is updated weekly.
 These pickle files exist to cut down on data processing times, as the excel files only really need to be read through and cleaned-up when collected.

 The galleryInfo folder contains DGG information such as the map, coordinates of Hobo monitors (DGG_coords.pkl), gallery materials, and locations of the testo monitors (which are updated live, so I may integrate that into the dashboard in the future if it is found to be necessary).

+The assets folder are some css files to stylize the Dashboard (to be updated later)